fugudesign/maintenance-switch/readme.txt

 4. The "Behavior" tab of the settings page allow you to change the http error code returned by the maintenance page.

 == Changelog ==

+= 1.5.2 =
+* Fix the preview page bug with code editor

 = 1.5.1 =
 * Fix the disabled code field bug